isb-cgc/readthedocs/docs/source/sections/gcp-info/CWL-Blast.rst

 ==================

-This workflow extracts contigs of interest from a mixed library of DNA, uses Blastn and Python scripts
+This workflow extracts contigs of interest from a mixed library of DNA; it uses Blastn and Python.